SISTER PATRICIA WHALEN, MAIN 106 – 814-824-2250

 APPLICATION FOR GRADUATION

-To meet graduation requirements of Mercyhurst University, students must successfully complete a minimum of 120 credits in 100-level or above, courses.
+To meet graduation requirements of Mercyhurst University, students must successfully complete a minimum of 121 credits in courses, 100-level or above.
 Graduation requirements for students seeking a Bachelor of Music degree are outlined in the University catalog.
 Students should refer to the catalog and their degree requirement sheet for core curriculum and major requirements.
-Declaration of graduation is made by September 30 of the senior year.
-Application for graduation is made by February 1 of the senior year.
-The department chairperson signs this application form and lists any major course requirements that must be completed by the end of the spring term.
-Students who will not complete their studies by the end of the spring term, but who could do so by the end of the following summer or fall terms, may participate in the May commencement exercises if they have no more than six credits of required coursework or student teaching to complete.
-They will receive a signed diploma when all course work is completed.
-To be eligible for senior awards, students must complete all course requirements by the end of the spring term of the year in which they graduate.
-Any change in the student’s graduation status must be reported to the Registrar by April 15.
+Declaration of graduation is made by September 15, fall semester, of the senior year.
+Application for graduation is due in the Registrar’s Office by mid-February of the senior year.
+The department chairperson signs this application form and lists any major course requirements that must be completed by the end of the spring semester.
+Students who will not complete their studies by the end of the spring semester, but who could do so by the end of the following summer or fall semester, may participate in the May commencement exercises if they have no more than nine credits of required coursework or student teaching to complete.
+All degree requirements must be completed in order for graduation to be posted on the transcript.
+To be eligible for senior awards, students must complete all course requirements by the end of the spring semester of the year in which they graduate.
+Any change in the student’s graduation status must be reported to the Registrar by March 30.

 The Mercyhurst University catalog describes the academic policies and procedures of the University.
 The catalog includes more detailed information regarding academic programs, the core curriculum, academic standards and grades, graduation requirements, as well as other information.
 Students are encouraged to keep a copy of the catalog they receive during their first year of study at Mercyhurst and to refer to it as needed.
 It is also posted on the website.